Roman province: Early imperial period

 To make this monopolisation of military commands palatable, Augustus separated prestige from military importance and inverted it.
 The title pro praetore had gone out of use by the end of the republic and was regardless in inferior status to a proconsul.
-More radically, Egypt (which was sufficiently powerful that a commander there could start a rebellion against the emperor) was commanded by a equestrian prefect, "a very low title indeed" as prefects were normally low-ranking officers and equestrians were not normally part of the elite.
+More radically, Egypt (which was sufficiently powerful that a commander there could start a rebellion against the emperor) was commanded by an equestrian prefect, "a very low title indeed" as prefects were normally low-ranking officers and equestrians were not normally part of the elite.
 In Augustus' "second settlement" of 23 BC, he gave up his continual holding of the consulship in exchange for a general proconsulship – with a special dispensation from the law that nullified imperium within the city of Rome – over the imperial provinces.
 He also gave himself, through the senate, a general grant of imperium maius, which gave him priority over the ordinary governors of the public provinces, allowing him to interfere in their affairs.

+Within the public and imperial provinces there also existed distinctions of rank.
+In the public provinces, the provinces of Africa and Asia were given only to ex-consuls; ex-praetors received the others.
+The imperial provinces eventually produced a three-tier system with prefects and procurators, legates pro praetore who were ex-praetors, and legates pro praetore who were ex-consuls.
+The public provinces' governors normally served only one year; the imperial provinces' governors on the other hand normally served several years before rotating out.
+The extent to which the emperor exercised control over all the provinces increased during the imperial period: Tiberius, for example, once reprimanded legates in the imperial provinces for failing to forward financial reports to the senate; by the reign of Claudius, however, the senatorial provinces' proconsuls were regularly issued with orders directly from the emperor.